code-kern-ai/bricks/extractors/python_functions/smalltalk_extraction/code_snippet.md

 import re
 from nltk.corpus import stopwords

-#currently only english language is supported here
+# currently only english language is supported here
-#reach out to us if this should be extended for other languages
+# reach out to us if you would like to request other languages to be supported

 YOUR_ATTRIBUTE: str = "text" # only text attributes
 YOUR_LABEL: str = "smalltalk"